Lishui Natural Gas Field, China

 "Lishui 36-1 has been proven to have probable natural gas reserves."

-CNOOC will operate the field through its subsidiary CNOOCH Lishui Operating Company during the development phase while PECL will focus on further exploration in the region.
+Through its subsidiary CNOOCH Lishui Operating Company, CNOOC operates the field during the development phase while PECL focuses on further exploration in the region.

 The gas field is expected to have a minimum life of 15 years from the commencement of commercial production.

-First gas is expected in July 2013.
-The production life may be further extended if additional gas resources are discovered in Block 25/34 which can be tied to the Lishui 36-1 infrastructure.
+First gas was achieved in July 2014.
+The production life may be further extended if additional gas resources are discovered in Block 25/34, which can be tied to the Lishui 36-1 infrastructure.

 Natural reserves at Lishui 36-1